History of Corner Market & Greenhouse

 After the fire, and because of the loss of equipment, the decision was made to discontinue growing produce.

 Since that time, we started purchaing all our produce from local growers.
 The increased square footage of our new building has enabled us to expand our retail lines and we feel we provide "Big City Variety with Small Town Hospitality".

 From early July to early September, we purchase thousands of lugs of Peaches for retail sale.
 Our customers return year after year for the Peaches.

 Because the seasons are such a wonderful part of the Midwest, we offer a huge Fall decorative season from Labor Day to Thanksgiving.

 Our Christmas Open House is always the Friday, Saturday and Sunday after Thanksgiving.

 We sell fresh, handmade wreaths, fresh-cut Christmas Trees, sold in the comfort of the greenhouse, as well as a store full of unique Christmas and holiday decor.

 The 23rd or 24th of December is usually the last day of our yearly season.
 We take a short break until the middle of February, when we start planting in the greenhouses for the next season.
-The Corner Market & Greenhouse store usually re-opens in early March.
+The Corner Market & Greenhouse store usually re-opens March.